 Beyond the town, Port Townsend offers amazing views of Puget Sound.
 One of the best state parks in Washington State is Fort Worden.
 It is two miles north of town and is a perfect place to camp or play in the military batteries with the kids.
 The ferry can shoot you over to Fort Casey on Whidbey Island, which opens a whole other set of actions.
 There is just so much to do in one, cool little place, making it one of the best things to do in Washington State.

-We imagine most people consider the Pike Place Market an iconic, can’t miss tourist attraction in Washington State.
-Sadly, the hype ultimately detracts from what can be a good time.
-Full disclosure, I never recommend the market to friends when they come to town.
+We imagine most people consider the Pike Place Market an iconic, can’t miss thing to do in Seattle Washington.
+Sadly, the hype oversells it.
+We never recommend the market to friends when they come to town.
 This is a warning more than a review.

 If you insist on watching loud men make a big deal of throwing and catching a fish, more power to you.
 Do yourself a favor and don’t go Saturday afternoon because the place gets stupid busy.
-You’ll probably want to stop and look at flowers, bracelets, and local artwork without a horde of other tourists running up your backside, and good luck with that.
+You’ll probably want to stop and look at flowers, bracelets, and local artwork without a horde of other tourists running up your backside.
 And heaven forbid you bring a stroller at these times…

 Still, there are some cool stores and restaurants in the lower levels.
-We always enjoy perusing the Corner Market on the east side of Pike Pl.
+We wish you well at Pike Place 🙂

 Leavenworth — German-themed town in the Cascade Mountains.
 Great food.
 Fun weekend getaway.

 Safeco Field — One of the best stadiums in MLB.
-Whether the team wins or loses, the Seattle Mariner brass knows how to create a family-friendly experience.
+Whether the team wins or loses, the Mariner brass knows how to create a family-friendly experience.
+One of our favorite things to do in Seattle Washington.

 Palouse Falls — Big waterfall between Pullman and Tri-Cities in Eastern Washington.